-Mixpanel Group Analysis allows you to select the identifier to group your reports by.
+Mixpanel Group Analysis allows you to select alternative unique identifiers in reports.

-By default, Mixpanel groups by the distinct_id, ultimately grouping events by the individual user.
-Alternatively, Group Analytics allows you to group events by a value such as a team ID, a company ID, or another value that connects a group of individuals defined by different distinct_ids.
+By default, Mixpanel counts unique users by distinct_id.
+Group Analytics allows you to uniquely count events by an alternative identifier, such as company ID, invite ID, or another value shared by a group of individuals with different distinct_ids.

-This will inform on behavior from a business or group level, as opposed to an individual level.
+This allows behavioral analysis from a business or group level, as opposed to an individual level.
 You can answer questions such as: